marco67ve/__INDEX__/README.md

 Runtime requirements note

 All .BAS programs in this archive were originally developed using Microsoft QuickBASIC, while preserving full compatibility with QBasic (interpreter).
 However, to achieve the performance and smoothness intended by the author, it is strongly recommended to compile them into .EXE using a genuine QuickBASIC compiler (version 4.0, 4.5, 7.0 or 7.1 / PDS).
 When compiled, programs run approximately 7–8 times faster than under interpreted execution.
 All sources are also compatible with QB64: simply comment out or reduce any delay line (WAIT, TIMER, SLEEP or timed LOOP) to match the higher speed of modern 32/64-bit systems.
+Note: 16‑bit executables run natively under 32‑bit Windows releases (XP, 7, 8.1) without DOSBox.

 ---